Floyd Spence

 Floyd Davidson Spence (April 9, 1928 – August 16, 2001) was an American attorney and a politician from the U.S. state of South Carolina.
 Elected for three terms to the South Carolina House of Representatives from Lexington County as a Democrat, in 1962 Spence announced his decision to switch to the Republican Party, as he was unhappy with shifts in the national party.

 He lost a contested seat that year for United States Representative from South Carolina's 2nd congressional district to Democrat Albert W. Watson, who had the support of powerful senator Strom Thurmond.
 Watson shifted to the Republican Party in 1965 and ran unsuccessfully for governor in 1970.
 That year Spence won the congressional seat, and was re-elected for fourteen terms after this.
 He became ranking Republican on the House Armed Services Committee in 1993 and chairman in 1995.
 Spence died in office from cerebral thrombosis in Washington, D.C., in 2001.

 Early life and education

 Born in Columbia, the capital of South Carolina, Spence spent most of his life in nearby Lexington County.
 Shortly after graduating from high school, he enlisted in the United States Navy Reserve, from which he retired in 1988 as a captain.
 He graduated in 1952 from the University of South Carolina in Columbia with a degree in English.
-Four years later, he completed his law degree from the University of South Carolina School of Law.
+Four years later, he completed his Juris Doctor degree from the University of South Carolina School of Law.